Children and young people with autism (5 - 16 years old)

 Schools and colleges can help most autistic children and young people overcome their difficulties and support them to learn.
 Some autistic children and young people will need more help than their school or college can usually provide and more specialist support may be needed.

-Herefordshire Council maintain two specialist resource bases to support school-aged children with autism.
+Herefordshire Council maintain six specialist resource bases to support school-aged children with autism.
 To attend one of these bases, a child will need to have both an Education, Health and Care Plan (EHCP) and match the entry criteria, which is primarily that the child is able to access mainstream lessons with a high level of flexible support.

 Primary school age: Hampton Dene Primary School, Hereford